Locking Down Science Gateways with Landlock and Seccomp: Security Tools and Methodologies

-On MacOS and IOS, the tool \textit{XNU Sandbox} provides rules to restrict file system and network access. \textit{XNU Sandbox} is derived from \textit{TrustedBSD} security framework~\cite{watsontrustedbsd}.
+FreeBSD uses Capsicum~\cite{watson2010capsicum}, a more radical approach to sandboxing than Landlock.
+Once a process calls \texttt{cap\_enter()}, it loses the ability to access file paths entirely.
+It can only interact with files by means of file descriptors it already has.
+Calling Capsicum within an MPI process would naturally take away its ability to create new connections, but the loss of access to the file system paths might require bigger changes to the sandboxed application.

-FreeBSD uses Capsicum~\cite{watson2010capsicum} with the drawback that bigger application changes are required. \textit{AppContainer} is used on Windows to control credentials, device, file, registry, network, and process isolation.
+On MacOS and iOS, the tool \textit{XNU Sandbox} provides rules to restrict file system and network access. \textit{XNU Sandbox} is derived from \textit{TrustedBSD} security framework~\cite{watsontrustedbsd}.

-In short, because Landlock works in Linux, and because it checks all the boxes in Table~\cite{tab:security:overview}, we believe it is the best choice for sandboxing a scientific application in a science gateway.
+Against this landscape, Landlock/Seccomp occupies a specific niche: invoked by the unprivileged application itself, applied at a moment of its choosing, with no sysadmin coordination required.
+In short, because Landlock/Seccomp works on Linux, and because the combination allows us to check all the boxes in Table~\ref{tab:security:overview}, we believe it is the best presently available choice for sandboxing a scientific application in a science gateway.